DeepSea-Developments/DeepDeck.Ahuyama.fw/docs/en/opensource/fw/vscode-setup.md

 <!-- TODO Check if in mac you have to install USB drivers -->

 !!! note "Only for windows users"
-    Linux and mac, you can [skip to the next section](#3-install-esp-idf-plugin)
+    Linux and Mac users, you can [skip to the next section](#3-install-esp-idf-plugin)

 The ESP32 we are using don't have a native USB controller.
-That's why it needs a chip from Slicion Labs to go from UART to USB.
+That's why it needs a chip from Silicon Labs to go from UART to USB.
 You need to install this driver in windows You can [check all the driver options here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads){:target="_blank"}, or just direct download the drivers in the following button:

 <figure markdown="span">
   [Download USB drivers :fontawesome-brands-usb:](https://www.silabs.com/documents/public/software/CP210x_Universal_Windows_Driver.zip
   ){:target="_blank" .md-button }
 </figure>

-### Unzip file
+**Unzip file**

 Go ahead and unzip the downloaded file.